TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 \code
 GPIO Input Interrupt Test Started ...
 GPIO Interrupt Configured for Rising Edge ...
-Connect the MCU_GPIO0_15 pin on EVM to ground and release to trigger GPIO interrupt ...
+Press pushbutton SW5 to trigger a GPIO interrupt
 Key is pressed 0 times
 Key is pressed 0 times
 Key is pressed 0 times
-Key is pressed 0 times
-Key is pressed 0 times
-Key is pressed 0 times
-Key is pressed 0 times
-Key is pressed 0 times
-Key is pressed 0 times
-Key is pressed 0 times
 Key is pressed 1 times
 Key is pressed 2 times
+Key is pressed 3 times
+Key is pressed 3 times
+Key is pressed 4 times
 Key is pressed 5 times
 GPIO Input Interrupt Test Passed!!
 All tests have passed!!